 In 1974, President Richard M. Nixon signed the law creating the Legal Services Corporation, a private, non-profit corporation established to assure equal access to justice under the law for all Americans.
 It is headed by a bipartisan Board of Directors appointed by the President and confirmed by the Senate.
 Each year, under a competitive grant system, it enters into agreements with law firms throughout the nation to deliver high-quality legal assistance in civil cases without charge.

 Incorporated in 1978, Acadiana Legal Service Corporation was formed to meet the legal needs of the poor of Acadiana.
-Expanding from an initial six parishes, then to eight, then sixteen, we now serve the residents of twenty-one parishes.
+Expanding from an initial six parishes, then to eight, eleven, sixteen, and twenty-one.
+Since 2017 we now serve the residents of forty-two parishes.
 Acadiana Legal Service Corporation is governed by a board of directors made up of attorneys, civic and social service agency representatives, and eligible clients.
 Each year since its formation, it has successfully obtained funding from the Legal Services Corporation.
-We receive no grant funding from state or local governments and charge no fee to our clients for our work.
+We receive limited state funding and charge no fee to our clients for our work.
 This program is financially assisted by the Interest on Lawyers’ Trust Accounts Program of the Louisiana Bar Foundation.

 The 1974 preamble to the law creating the Legal Service Corporation states, “The Congress finds and declares that–